gatsbyjs/gatsby/docs/docs/themes/using-multiple-gatsby-themes.md

 In the default setup, a blog will be served from the root path (`/`), and the notes content will be served from `/notes`.

-Run `gatsby develop` to start a development server and view your the site.
+Run `gatsby develop` to start a development server and view your site.

 ## Tutorial